Dr. Ryan Stewart, DO

 • Reduce urgency and the need to rush to the bathroom

 Just like with bladder applications, SNM for fecal incontinence includes a trial period.
-A temporary wire is placed and tested for 1-2 weeks.
+A temporary wire is placed and tested for about two to three weeks (bowel trials run a bit longer than bladder trials).
 If you experience at least 50% improvement in episodes, the permanent device is implanted.
+Rechargeable devices last 15 or more years before needing replacement.

 ← Learn more about Fecal Incontinence